stacks-network/stacks/README.md

 #### Message format

-Any of the following are valid formats of identity verification messages:
+All of the following are valid formats of identity verification messages:

     Verifying myself: My ONS username is +someuser Verifying myself: My open username is +someuser